ericmjl/cv-resume/cv.md

 ### mentorship

 1. Vivian Zhong, MIT Biological Engineering.
+Went on to be a UROP in the Alm lab at MIT.
 1. Justin Zabilansky, MIT Biological Engineering.
-Currently at AeroFarms.
+Went on to work at AeroFarms.
 1. Andrea Nickerson, MIT Biological Engineering.
-Currently at Silver Creek Pharmaceuticals.
+Went on to work at Silver Creek Pharmaceuticals.

 ### talks